 The type of ERP platform will largely determine overall cost, so this too must be explored early on.
 A traditional on-premise ERP platform requires a data center with tech staff to oversee the hardware and software systems.
 The actual ERP software is usually licensed to the company with a sizable one-time fee.
 Updates may or may not be included as part of that one-time payment.
 A portion of developers charge a separate fee for periodic updates and support.

 The other option to consider is a cloud-based ERP system, which is billed out on a subscription-type basis.
 This software-as-a-service (SaaS) configuration tends to be far more budget-friendly, with many benefits over traditional on-premise ERP solutions.
-Cloud ERP generally features better, faster performance and greater scalability, making this platform type the more popular of the two.
-You will also need to allocate funds toward hiring the right ERP professionals
+Cloud ERP generally features better, faster performance, and greater scalability, making this platform type the more popular of the two.

 What’s more, many major developers such as SAP and Oracle are only guaranteeing support for non-cloud ERP software for the next few years, leaving many to surmise that they may eventually do away with support for these platforms in the relatively near future.
 This is something that should definitely be kept in mind when selecting an ERP system.